 Not quite sociopathic, I just don’t like low-quality people (like those who don’t learn or admit they’re sometimes wrong, or don’t challenge ideas but take them for granted), and that of course is subjective, I won’t blame the reader if he is producing a prejudice on me right now, after all judging with little information is easy, faulty and makes people feel good.

 Money is not my primary goal, otherwise I would be already be working for some big corp.
-I prefer doing what I like and be surrounded with people I strongly admire and respect instead of living in a pool of sharks that try to devour each other every day (how cute).
+I prefer doing what I like and be surrounded with people I strongly admire and respect instead of living in a pool of sharks that try to devour each other every day (how cute), while taking orders and jobs that don’t please or make them become better.
 The days I went to school were a complete waste of time, morale and resources, and I don’t want to be forced again to live and work with people I don’t choose.
-And yes, I’m that difficult.
+Yes, I’m that difficult.

 There is no “purpose” in my own existence, other than trying to make this huge mess of a society a tiny bit less shitty.
 Purpose is a human abstraction, and a faulty one for concepts impossible to grasp completely, as life itself (which can’t even be clearly defined).

 We don’t have a goal, only false gods.
 In this game, if you die, there is no end score (unless you believe it because somebody programmed it into you).

 It’s all just a journey, where we constantly learn stuff and make mistakes, whether we want or not.
 Right or wrong is subjective.

 What we can all do is to define how we want to be and choose what works best; natural selection will do the rest for us.
 Success or failure is an abstraction primarily dependent on our limited perception, there is no such thing in “nature”.

 In the years I sort of developed a weird attitude that makes me put a large amount of time into thinking and decomposing problems in different ways.
 People think I’m strange because of that.
 I think they’re strange because they don’t.